danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 > authentic.
 As a story, the self can be convincing, coherent, and have a
 > satisfying ending.

+How to tell a story well is subjective or at least a matter of taste.
+I think about functionality as a guide for constructing the story of the self.
+How functional is it to include a certain aspect for our intended outcome?
+The intended outcome here is to arrive at a story which is accessible and comprehensable.
+We want to understand each other.
+We are looking for cues so that we can make better guesses about future behaviour.
+We are looking for patterns.
+We are fundamentally geared for it.
+It is literally hardwired into our senses.
+Pattern recognition is at the core of what it means to have consciousness.
+Being as music's existance is dependent on hearing and reasoning about what we hear I could say that form exploits this pattern recognition aspect of consciousness to keep the listener engaged and that might work with how you view the world, maybe.

 > Self-stories can also have sufficient ambiguity to accommodate lives that are in
 > progress and subject to change.
 It is the unique capacity of human beings to
 > meet both sets of requirements - to tell good stories that can also accommodate